emanuelefalbo/Classical-MD/README.md

 # classical-MD
 This repository contains a small code to perform classical MD.
-The code is proframmed in FORTRAN95
+The code is written in FORTRAN95